Pattern-Recognition-Group-UniBe/post_doc_challenge/README.md

 2. For the k-NN, set the k to 3.

 # Expected output
 1. Predicted classes of the graphs in the form of a csv file with two columns.
-1. Graph name and 2. predicted class
+1.
-2. Graph Edit Distance matrix between the validation and training graphs in the form of a .csv file.
+2. Graph Edit Distance matrix between the test and training graphs in the form of a .csv file.
+3. For examples of the output format, see example_output folder